ytmytm/llama2.c64/README.md

 ## What about a quantized model?

 If you can provide a pull request for a quantized int8 model, be my guest :)

+## Can I chat with it?

+No, it's not a model instructed and trained for chat.
+It can only tell a short story.

 ## Clock doesn't advance